Vishvakarma: Iconography

 Vishvakarma's iconography varies drastically from one region to another, though all picture him with creation tools.
 In the most popular depiction, he is depicted as an aged and wise man, with four arms.
 He has white beard and is accompanied by his vahana, hamsa (goose or swan), which scholars believe that these suggest his association with the creator god Brahma.
 Usually, he is seated on a throne and his sons standing near him.
 This form of Vishvakarma is mainly found in the Western and North Western parts of India.

-Contradictory to the above account, the idols of Vishvakarma in the eastern parts of India depict him as a young muscular man.
-He has black moustache and is not accompanied by his sons.
+Contradictory to the above account, the murtis of Vishvakarma in the eastern parts of India depict him as a young muscular man.
+He has a black moustache and is not accompanied by his sons.
 An elephant is his vahana, suggesting his association with Indra or Brihaspati.